IBM-Bluemix-Docs/mobilepush/c_overview_push.md

 ## Sample scenario
 {: #push-scenario}

 The {{site.data.keyword.mobilepushshort}} service is explained using the sample scenario of the ACME Bank.
-The ACME Bank is in the phase of having their legacy IT infrastructure moved to IBM Bluemix services and is currently building mobile back-end for their customer and employee facing apps.
+The ACME Bank is in the phase of having their legacy IT infrastructure moved to IBM Cloud services and is currently building mobile back-end for their customer and employee facing apps.
 They are using {{site.data.keyword.mobilepushshort}} service to send notification to their customers on banking transactions and other important events and reminders.